Making your own liqueurs is fun and easy and make great gifts for friends and family; this Homemade Blackberry Liqueur is no exception!

 I had another blackberry cocktail designed for the blog and it is what precipitated me getting this made first; I knew it would be extra special with some homemade blackberry liqueur.
 Look for this Blackberry Serrano Margarita next Friday; it uses my favorite jam and blackberry liqueur and it is a stellar cocktail!

 What I love about these liqueurs are how versatile they are.
 Use them in cocktails, serve chilled as an apertif, or simply over ice topped with champagne or sparkling soda as I have in the photos.
 I love using them for dessert too, drizzling the liqueur on top of ice cream for a simple yet elegant finish to a meal.

-I make a lot of gifts to give to friends for the holidays and the one they always clamor for is my liqueur du jour; people LOVE homemade gifts and this one would be extra special!
+I make a lot of gifts to give to friends for the holidays and the one they always clamor for is my liqueur du jour; people LOVE homemade gifts and this Homemade Blackberry Liqueur would be extra special!

 More Favorite Homemade Liqueurs!

-- 1 bottle of red wine, 750ml, used a Pinot Noir
+- 750 ml red wine I used Pinot Noir

 - 1.5 cups sugar

 - Blend the berries just enough to break them down to liquid.
 Combine with the wine and let them sit for a couple of hours before proceeding.

 - Strain the mixture first using a strainer to remove the seeds and then twice more through double layers of butter musline to remove any solids.

 - Pour the wine and berry mixture into a saucepan and add the sugar.
 Heat to a gentle simmer until sugar has totally dissolved and then let simmer for 3-4 more minutes.